 These are fairly standard with these patches and don’t get in the way of the experience in any major way.
 We hope that the developers add native support for ultrawide monitors down the line, but that rarely happens.

 While the PC port is decent for the most part, the performance without DLSS isn’t great.
 Additionally, the PSN requirement means it’s automatically unavailable in multiple countries and regions.
-Launch numbers aren’t that great, and we really hope PlayStation reevaluates their policy on mandatory PSN account requirements, at least for single-player titles.
+Launch numbers aren’t that great, and we really hope PlayStation reevaluates its policy on mandatory PSN account requirements, at least for single-player titles.

 Published: Nov 19, 2024 06:02 am